markcheret/footnotes/readme.txt

 coming soon

 == Changelog ==

+= 1.0.4 =
+* Updated replacing function when footnote is a link (bugfix)
+* Footnote hover box remains until cursor leaves footnote or hover box
+* Links in the footnote hover box are click able
+* New setting to allow footnotes on Summarized Posts
+* New setting to tell the world you're using footnotes plugin
+* New setting for the counter style of the footnote index ** Arabic Numbers (1, 2, 3, 4, 5, ...)
+** Arabic Numbers leading 0 (01, 02, 03, 04, 05, ...)
+** Latin Characters lower-case (a, b, c, d, e, ...)
+** Latin Characters upper-case (A, B, C, D, E, ...)
+** Roman Numerals (I, II, III, IV, V, ...)
+* Adding a link to the WordPress plugin in the footer if the WP-admin accepts it
+* Updated translations for the new settings
+* re-changed the version number to have 3 digits

 = 1.0.3 =
 * New setting to use personal starting and ending tag for the footnotes